ispot-main/bitbucket-github-migrator/readme.md

 # you can see your username in https://bitbucket.org/account/settings/
 BITBUCKET_USER=YOUR_USERNAME_HERE
 BITBUCKET_TOKEN=CENSORED
-# set to true to set all permissions to read after the migration
+# set to true to set all permissions to read when the migration starts
 # (this helps prevent people accidentily writing to the old repo)
 # Note this does not effect permissions inherited from the project
-# So there is still a risk of people writing to the repo after the migration
+# You can manually revoke those permissions if you choose to do so
 BITBUCKET_REVOKEOLDPERMS=false

 # valid values are either ssh or https